 We have reviewed the Site Plans received on January 20th, 2023 (dated 12/16/2022), for the proposed Dunkin' Drive-Thru project at 3735 Crompond Road in Yorktown, NY.
-With respect to meeting applicable noise ordinances, we have analyzed the impact of the two proposed drive-thru kiosks on adjacent residential properties.
+With respect to meeting applicable noise ordinances, we have analyzed the impact of the two proposed drive-thru kiosks, operational activities involving large trucks, and rooftop mechanical equipment on adjacent residential properties.
 Our site condition assumptions, calculation methodology, and a summary of the results are provided below.
+Please note that this report has been issued to address acoustical concerns discussed at the Yorktown Planning Board meeting held on March 13th, 2023.